rust-lang/rustc-dev-guide/src/effects.md

 # Effects and effect checking

-Note: all of this describes the implementation of the unstable `effects` and `const_trait` features.
+Note: all of this describes the implementation of the unstable `effects` and `const_trait_impl` features.
 None of this implementation is usable or visible from stable Rust.

 The implementation of const traits and `~const` bounds is a limited effect system.